In previous posts, I managed to discuss:

 So, what type of maintenance & operation work is considered appropriate?
 Examples of appropriate maintenance & operation work include:

-Planning and execution of preventative maintenance activities e.g. vibration monitoring, oil monitoring, period plant visual inspections, ensuring machinery is operated within agreed parameters, etc.
+Planning and execution of preventative maintenance activities e.g. heat monitoring, oil monitoring, period plant visual inspections, ensuring machinery is operated within agreed parameters, etc.

-Locating sources of problems by observing mechanical devices in operation, listening for problems, using precision measuring and testing instruments.
+Locating sources of problems by observing electrical devices in operation, listening for problems, using precision measuring and testing instruments.

 Planning and execution of removal of defective parts or machinery from the plant.